ellisonbg/py4science/book/getting_started.rst

 getting everything in an easy installer, so we'll assume you have either installed everything from one of these packages or have installed the components yourself.
-Note that while Python(x,y) is completely free for academic and commerical use, EPS is free only for academic use and others can either try the Demo version or pay a licensing fee -- the academic download is avalable at `EPD academic
+Note that while Python(x,y) is completely free for academic and commerical use, EPD is free only for academic use and others can either try the demo version or pay a licensing fee with various levels of support -- the academic download is avalable at `EPD academic
 <http://www.enthought.com/products/edudownload.php>`_

 .. _python_getting_started: